-*students should advance to candidacy by the close of the Fall of year 3. .
+*students should advance to candidacy by the close of the Fall of year 3.
 Until candidacy is attained, students must enroll in BSC 7910.
 Once candidacy has been achieved, students must enroll in BSC 7980, starting with the semester following admission to candidacy.